 Looking up and down Apple's revised iPad lineup, the newly reborn iPad Air appears to remix all of the company's best tablet features together.
 The iPad Air packs Apple's fast A12 Bionic chip and support for the Smart Keyboard, a first for a non-Pro iPad.
 And at $499, it's half the price of the 12.9-inch iPad Pro, and $170 more than the regular iPad.

 Its bright, colorful, crisp 10.5-inch screen falls in a particularly sweet spot as well, giving you a great canvas for multitasking and gaming.
-Toss in fantastic battery life, and you get the best mid-size tablet we've seen in a while.
+Toss in fantastic battery life, and you get one of the best tablets and best kids tablets we've seen in a while.

 iPad Air price and availability